Tax sale information

 - The payment must be received by 12:00 pm on the day of the Tax Sale.

 - If full payment is not received by 12:00 pm on the day of the Tax Sale, the Collector again offers the property for sale.

 The Collector is required by law to search all property titles and within 90 days after Tax Sale notify all registered charge holders shown on each property.

-- The original owner has one year after the property is sold at Tax Sale to pay the taxes and buy back their property.
+- The original owner has one year after the property is sold at Tax Sale to pay the taxes and fees and buy back their property.
 This is called redemption.